Jerry Lindsey Martin

 - Born May 11, 1949 in Columbia, SC USA

-Always a promising young outfielder with the Philadelphia Phillies of the 1970s, Jerry Martin never really fulfilled that promise.
+Always a promising young outfielder with the Philadelphia Phillies of the 1970s, Jerry Martin never fulfilled his promise.
 He also played for the Chicago Cubs, San Francisco Giants, Kansas City Royals, and New York Mets.
 He had a good arm but never really hit for great power or average.
 Martin hit 19 home runs for the Cubs in 1979 and 23 in 1980 in what were his two best years.
 After leaving Chicago he only hit 4 home runs for the Giants in 1981.

 In 1989, he played for the St. Petersburg Pelicans and Orlando Juice of the Senior Professional Baseball Association.
 He hit .281 with 39 RBI for the teams.
 In 1990, he was with the Fort Myers Sun Sox, also of the SPBA.
 He played in 19 games and was batting .189 when the league folded.

 - 1990 Coach Martinsville Phillies